 If I had large white construction paper I would cut it into thirds the long way, fold the paper into a Z fold, and trace the letters with a chip board template.
 It was quick and I could do it all without needing any kind of printer, perfect for kinders as they needed something ready to go.

-If I didn’t have that long paper, I would print out my own individual letters on letter size card stock, trim them to size, and then slap a quick piece of tape on the back.
+No long paper on hand?
+Print out my own individual letters on letter size card stock, trim them to size, and then slap a quick piece of tape on the back.
 The only catch was that piece of tape would sometimes leave and edge when colored over.
 It could be I was the only one who noticed that, but still…

-These days, if teachers have limited supplies, I would recommend that they print or copy my template onto 8.5″ x 11″ card stock paper, trim it to size, and have students color/paint each panel by itself.
+These days, if teachers have limited supplies, I recommend printing my template onto 8.5″ x 11″ card stock paper, trim it to size, and have students color/paint each panel by itself.
 Taping them together could be last the last step.

 - White card stock paper